 Anne's new research project centres on string-quartet performance and publication in Vienna in the decades surrounding 1800.
 Supported by a BA/Leverhulme research grant, the project develops an historicist approach to musical analysis, focussing specifically on the Austro-Germanic tradition in early nineteenth-century Vienna.

-Beyond the university, Anne served for many years on the council of the Society for Musicology in Ireland, and she is the current Equality and Diversity Officer for the Society for Music Analysis.
-She has been a member of the editorial board of Music Analysis since 2009, holding the positions of Editorial Assistant (2009-2018), Critical Forum editor (2017-20) and Associate Editor (2020-).
+Anne served for many years on the council of the Society for Musicology in Ireland, and she is the current Equality and Diversity Officer for the Society for Music Analysis.
+Since 2019, she is also been a member of the steering committee of EDIMS, a group working to improve Equality, Diversity and Inclusion in Music Higher Education.

 Associate Editor, Music Analysis1 May 2020